ziqian98/ziqian98.github.io/_pages/about.md

 * **Software Engineer Intern**
 * Beijing, 2018.9-2019.2
   * Designed automation methods by Java and **JavaScript** for testing API and UI operations for an Enterprise-level project.
-  * Designed methods simulating user behaviors in UI and API operation to see if Get and Post actions are legal in **Postman**.
+  * Designed methods simulating user behaviors in API and UI operation to see if Get and Post actions are legal in **Postman**.
-  * Engineered exception handlers by OpenScript in both backend and frontend using Java Regex to capture keywords of exceptions or warning prompts thrown in API and UI testing so that solution methods can be called to fix specific errors.
+  * Engineered exception handlers by OpenScript in both backend and frontend using Java Regex to capture keywords of exceptions or warning prompts thrown in **API and UI testing** so that solution methods can be called to fix specific errors.
   * Improved testing infrastructure by developing version control methods for internal JSON files shared in different developing cycles.
+  * Designed a **web proxy system** to forward **HTTP request** between web browser and server, supports concurrency and cache.

 # Project Experience